tourstream/tstr-booking-manager-connector/README.md

 ## Debugging

-Sadly the debugging in some cases is not possible but the connector nevertheless provides some debugging output - either you set the connector option `.debug` to `true` or you add the parameter "debug" to your URL.
+The connector provides some debugging output - either you set the connectionOption `debug` to `true` or you add the parameter "&debug" to your URL.
+You will see the debug output in the browser console.
-It will open an extra window for debug outputs.

 ### How to test ...

 #### ... the code

 Write a test and execute `npm run test` - the unit tests will tell you, if everything is fine.
 Personal goal: Try to increase the test coverage to ~100%.

+#### ... the connector

+We prepared a test file, which can be opened in the Test-System of the BM.
+Just execute `npm run serve` and use the provided URL.